 Painful periods can cause you to miss work or school and can strain relationships.
 Recurring pain can lead to depression, irritability, anxiety, anger and feelings of helplessness.
-That's why it's important to seek medical evaluation if you suspect you may have adenomyosis.
+That's why it's important to see a doctor if you suspect you may have adenomyosis.

 - Stewart EA.
-Uterine adenomyosis. http://www.uptodate.com/index.
-Accessed April 18, 2012.
+Uterine adenomyosis. http://www.uptodate.com/home.
+Accessed Jan.
+22, 2015.

-- Garcia L, et al. Adenomyosis: A review of the literature.
-Journal of Minimally Invasive Gynecology.
+- Garcia L, et al. Adenomyosis: Review of the literature.
+Journal of Minimally Invasive Surgery.
 2011;18:428.